jackmulligan-ire/altas/README.md

 `id,title,date(YYYY-MM-DD),length(H:MM:SS),views,channel_name`

-The file is created new only if it's not present in the data folder, with subsequent command calls appending to the existing `video-page-data.csv` file.
+The file is created new only if it's not present in the data folder, with subsequent command calls appending to the existing `channel-data.csv` file.

 Once a channel has been scraped, the current date is entered under the `date_scraped` column of the `channel-sample.csv` file.
 This will prevent the channel from being scraped again if the command is run again.
 The timestamp can simply be removed from the `channel-sample.csv` file to perform a second scraping.
 Each `id` within `video-page-data.csv` must be unique, preventing the same video from a channel being scraped more than once.